dkristek/UN_Country_Population_Growth/README.md

 We seek to understand the population growth trends within the United Nations’ four largest countries (in terms of population): United States, China, Indonesia, and India.
 We will then use this data to forecast population growth seven years out and make inferences about population sustainability, implications and future impact.

 ## Description of Source Data:
-Our primary source of data is United Nations census data for the United States, China, Indonesia, and India.
-This includes total population statistics and growth percentages. (https://population.un.org/wup/DataQuery/)
+Our primary source of data is the United Nations’ Mid-Year Population data for the four most populous countries of the world: the United States, China, India, and Indonesia.
+This includes total population statistics recorded at mid-year as recorded and by the UN.
+We included in our analysis 67 years of data, from 1955 to 2021, split into training and test data for the ML model development. (https://population.un.org/wup/DataQuery/)

 ## Questions we hope to answer with the data:
 - Is the population in the United Nations' largest countries (in terms of population) growing or declining?